hashicorp/consul/website/source/docs/guides/acl-replication.md

 description: Configure tokens, policies, and roles to work across multiple datacenters.
 ---

-You can configure tokens, policies, and roles to work across multiple datacenters.
-This provides central configuration of security policies in the primary datacenter and failover for the secondary datacenters.
-If the primary datacenter goes offline, the secondary datacenters will still have the security policies in place.
+You can configure tokens, policies and roles to work across multiple datacenters.
+ACL replication has several benefits.

+1. It enables authentication of nodes and services between multiple datacenters.
+1. The secondary datacenter can provide failover for all ACL components created in the primary datacenter.
+1. Sharing policies reduces redundancy for the operator.

-### Prerequisites
+## Prerequisites

 Before starting this guide, each datacenter will need to have ACLs enabled, the process is outlined in the [Securing Consul with ACLs guide](/consul/security-networking/production-acls).
 This guide includes the additional ACL replication configuration for the Consul